President: Judy Chernos, PhD, FCCMG

 Treasurer: Jean McGowan-Jordan, PhD, FCCMG

-Jean McGowan-Jordan is the Head of the Regional Cytogenetic s Lab at CHEO and an Assistant Professor in the Department of Pathology and Laboratory Medicine at the University of Ottawa.
-After completing fellowships in Molecular Genetics and Cytogenetics in Ottawa and Kingston, she was credentialed in both specialties through the Canadian College of Medical Geneticists in 2002.
-She has been instrumental in the transition of prenatal diagnosis of aneuploidies in Eastern Ontario to a more efficient molecular-based approach and has been heavily involved in the introduction of SNP microarray testing in the CHEO Cytogenetics lab.
+Jean McGowan-Jordan is the Head of the Regional Genetics Diagnostic Lab at CHEO and an Associate Professor in the Department of Pathology and Laboratory Medicine at the University of Ottawa.
+After completing fellowships in Molecular Genetics and Cytogenetics in Ottawa and Kingston, she was credentialed in both specialties through the CCMG in 2002.

-Jean is Laboratory Lead for the CHEO Genetics Labs, working in close collaboration with medical and operations leadership.
-She has served as Chair of the CHEO/University of Ottawa CCMG Fellowship Committee, the Genetics Scientific Committee of the Quality Management Program – Laboratory Services under the Ontario Medical Association, and the CCMG Cytogenetics Committee.
-Currently, Jean is Chair of the Standing Committee for the International System for Human Cytogenetic Nomenclature (ISCN) and was a co-editor of ISCN 2013.
+Jean is Laboratory Director for the CHEO Genetics Labs, working in close collaboration with medical and operations leadership.
+She has served as Chair of the CHEO/University of Ottawa CCMG Fellowship Committee and the CCMG Cytogenetics Committee.
+Currently, Jean is Chair of the Standing Committee for the International System for Human Cytogenomic Nomenclature (ISCN) and was a co-editor of ISCN 2013 and ISCN 2016.

 Vice President: TBD